ivonunes/plumekit/docs/bindings.md

 ### Opt-in S3

-`PlumeS3` (S3 request signing via swift-crypto + URLSession; no vendor SDK) is a separate product that works with any S3-compatible object store (S3, R2, MinIO, and others).
+`PlumeS3` (S3 request signing via swift-crypto + URLSession; no vendor SDK) is a separate product that works with any S3-compatible object store (S3, R2, MinIO and others).
 Select it in `plumekit.toml` (`storage = "s3"`) and add `.product(name: "PlumeS3", package: "PlumeKit")` to the `Server` target; the generated composition reads `S3_ENDPOINT/REGION/BUCKET/ACCESS_KEY/SECRET_KEY`